Nimrat1988/Elist-Ecommerce-WIP/README.md

 - Investigate the 2022 decline by channel and product before setting future targets
 - Use $586K monthly average as the ongoing performance benchmark
-- Do not use 2020 as a baseline for forecasting — treat it as a pandemic anomaly
+- Do not use 2020 as a baseline for forecasting, treat it as a pandemic anomaly

 ## Product (Merchandising, Inventory)

 - Prioritize inventory and marketing for Gaming Monitor and AirPods — 61% of revenue
-- Urgently investigate MacBook Air refund root cause — 11.4% rate at $6.3M revenue is costly
+- Urgently investigate MacBook Air refund root cause, 11.4% rate at $6.3M revenue is costly
-- Review Apple iPhone for potential removal — high refund rate, low volume, underperforming revenue
+- Review Apple iPhone for potential removal, high refund rate, low volume, underperforming revenue

 ## Loyalty Program (Customer Retention, Marketing)

-- Keep and expand the loyalty program — it is the only metric growing as demand softens
+- Keep and expand the loyalty program, it is the only metric growing as demand softens
 - Redesign offers to incentivize higher-value purchases and close the $34 AOV gap vs non-loyalty members

 ## Marketing (Growth, Marketing)

-- Double down on direct and email — they drive 95% of revenue and are proven performers
+- Double down on direct and email - they drive 95% of revenue and are proven performers
 - Audit affiliate and social media by AOV and refund rate, not just revenue, before cutting or expanding

 ## Regional (Sales, International)